 The Nuclear Safety Standards Commission (KTA) has the task, to issue nuclear safety standards for these topics in the area of nuclear technology where a consensus between experts of the manufacturers and the operators of nuclear power plants, of authorized experts and state officials is apparent and to support their application.

-The Nuclear Safety Standards Commission (KTA) was founded 1972 by the Bundesministerium für Bildung und Wissenschaft (BMBW; now responsible: Bundesministerium für Umwelt, Naturschutz und Reaktorsicherheit - BMU) following the example of the well-established "Deutsche Dampfkessel-Ausschuss (DDA)".
+The Nuclear Safety Standards Commission (KTA) was founded 1972 by the Bundesministerium für Bildung und Wissenschaft (BMBW; now responsible: Bundesministerium für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz - BMUV) following the example of the well-established "Deutsche Dampfkessel-Ausschuss (DDA)".

 Presently, the KTA Program of Standards is comprised of 97 different standards.
-90 of these nuclear safety standards are issued and valid, 7 standards are no longer part of the revision process.
-24 of the standards are in the revision process.
+88 of these nuclear safety standards are issued and valid, 9 standards are no longer part of the revision process.
+32 standards were revised last year, 1 of the standards is currently still in a revision process.

 You will find in this website information about